-CDBG Grant Request: \$20000 Tota l Project/Program Cost: \$ 101662
+CDBG Grant Request: \$20000 To tal Project/Program Cost: \$ 101662

-Did you receive any of fiscal years (2022-2023) rlsbad within the last two
+the following sources of fu and 2023-2024) for the proj rlsbad within the last two

 CDBG ✓ Yes No

-( Community Activity I unding Yes ] No
+( Community Activity Funding ] No

-Genera I Funds V Yes No
+General Funds Ves ] No

-Other (s pecify): Yes ] No
+Other (specify): Yes No

-If you have received fed findings ever been made and how finding(s) has I e against your agend y/organiz ation?
-If yes, plea a server of the party of
+If you have received federal funds, including CDBG funds, in previous years, have program violation findings ever been made against your agency/organization?
+If yes, please explain nature of finding(s) and how finding(s) has been addressed by your organization.

-Non е